Liam Halligan

 Liam James Halligan (born 29 April 1969) is a British economist, journalist, author and broadcaster.
-He is currently economics and business editor at GB News.
+He was economics and business editor at GB News from its launch in June 2021 to June 2024.

 Since 2003, Halligan has written a weekly column in The Sunday Telegraph.
 He also presents The Telegraph's weekly Planet Normal podcast.

 Early life and education

-Halligan was born to an Irish family and grew up in Kingsbury, London.
-Halligan attended the John Lyon School on a scholarship, where he became head boy.
+Halligan was born to an Irish family and grew up in Kingsbury, northwest London.
+Halligan attended the John Lyon School in Harrow-on-the-Hill on a scholarship, where he became head boy.

 The first person in his family to attend university, he graduated with a first-class degree in economics from the University of Warwick and went on to gain an MPhil in economics from St Antony's College, Oxford.

 Career

 Economics and policy

 In 1992, following graduation, Halligan joined his former university tutor Robert Skidelsky at The Social Market Foundation, the Westminster-based think tank.
 He later worked at the International Food Policy Research Institute and in the Fiscal Affairs Department at the International Monetary Fund in Washington, USA, as a research economist.

 In 1994, Halligan joined the Centre for Economic Performance at the London School of Economics and moved to Moscow.
 In Moscow he shared a flat with Dominic Cummings.

 Together with other economists from LSE, Oxford and Harvard, he co-founded Russian Economic Trends, an academic journal that published macroeconomic data, analysis and commentary on Russia.
 He also helped to establish the Russian-European Centre for Economic Policy, an inter-governmental policy advisory group.

 Since 1997, Halligan has sat on the Policy Advisory Board of The Social Market Foundation.
 In 2010, he became a founder member of the Centre for Competitive Advantage in the Global Economy (CAGE), an ESRC-funded research centre at the University of Warwick.

 In 2017, Halligan was invited to join an expert advisory committee at the Department for International Trade.
 He has also testified before a number of Parliamentary committees.
 In April 2020, he called for the Government to build more social housing.
 In February 2021, he appeared before the Lords Economic Affairs Select Committee on quantitative easing.

 In 2019, he published Home Truths, which argues that the UK's housing shortage deprives vulnerable families of decent social housing.

 In 2020, he was shortlisted by the Government for the post of Downing Street TV Press Secretary.